nicolasdb/claude-office/ARCHITECTURE.md

 **Activity log captures intent, not just output.**
 `session-end` extracts user *prompts* from the conversation transcript — what you were trying to do — not just which files changed.
 This makes the logs meaningful context for future sessions, not just a diff redundant to the github history.

-**Activity logs are the primary lens.**
-`/aggregate` reads session logs to understand work done in *external repos*, not just edits to the vault itself.
-The vault is the output, not the input.

 **Hooks for deterministic work.**
 Hooks are shell scripts, not AI calls.
 Pull on start, log on end, commit/push is always manual.
 This keeps the automatic layer predictable and fast, with zero token cost and avoids damaging the AI's capabilities with extra context.